stephanniec/art/_projects/1-fftt.md

 Project ongoing...
 ## Setting Overview
 * Two years after a 37-year-long multinational war
-* Humans are no longer at the top of the food chain
 * Large swatches of greenery teeming with vicious predators and noxious plants now separate one pocket of humanity from the next
 * To survive, vestigial and fledgling nations are constantly clashing over resources and military leverage
 * Every settlement (big or small) is its own sovereign entity